mawenbao/niu-x2/README.md

 Note that:

-*  All the following theme configuration variables should be optional.
+*  All the following theme configuration variables are optional.
 *  All the icons come from font awesome.
 You can find the icon class name [here](http://fortawesome.github.io/Font-Awesome/icons/).

-### Pagination bar length

-NIUX2_PAGINATOR_LENGTH, default is 11.

 ### Category aliases